Virginia Turkey License: What License do You Need to Hunt Turkey in Virginia?

 To hunt turkey in Virginia, both residents and nonresidents must possess a valid Virginia hunting license, issued by the Virginia Department of Wildlife Resources (DWR).
 This license is required to participate in any turkey hunting activity within the state.

-In addition to the general hunting license, turkey hunters are also required to purchase a Deer/Turkey License, which covers the legal take of deer, turkey, and bear during their respective seasons.
-This license is mandatory unless the hunter qualifies for an exemption (e.g., landowners hunting on their own property, youth under age 12, lifetime license holders).
+In addition to the general hunting license, turkey hunters are also required to purchase a Deer/Turkey License, which covers the legal take of deer and turkey during their respective seasons.
+A separate bear license is required to hunt bear.
+This license is mandatory unless the hunter qualifies for an exemption (for example, certain landowners hunting on their own property or youth under age 12 who are license-exempt and properly supervised).
+Lifetime license holders should verify whether their particular lifetime license already includes deer/turkey privileges, since some lifetime licenses still require separate deer/turkey licenses.

 To legally hunt turkey in Virginia, you must: